Frequently Asked Hoist & Crane Questions

 Standard 1910.179, Section (j) of the Occupational Safety & Health Administration’s code relates to inspections of overhead and gantry cranes.
 The code requires that all equipment be subject to (3) types of inspections: “Initial” or prior to each use; ”“Frequent” defined as daily to monthly; and “Periodic” defined as 1 to 12 month intervals.
 The code goes on to list specific features that must be examined and included in the inspection.

-To comply with this code, please contact Shupper-Brickle’s Service Department for analysis of your systems.
+To comply with this code, please contact Shupper-Brickle’s Service Department for OSHA compliant inspection and analysis of your systems.
 We also offer operator training, rigging training, and maintenance training classes, which reduce liability and increase operator knowledge.

-Please note that this is a only a summary of the guidelines.
-Please call our office for further information or refer to the government’s web site for a more complete set of guidelines.
+Please note that this is only a summary of the guidelines.
+Please call our office for further information or refer to the government’s web site for a more complete set of OSHA guidelines.

 1. What is a fall hazard?